baasbox/docs/source/index.md

 From BaasBox 0.9.0 it is possible to manage profiles for sending push notifications.
 In particular BaasBox support **max three profiles**.
 It's possible to switch settings profile by the tab section.

-- App nr.1 (Default) is the section for profile1
+- App #1 (Default) is the section for the first app, which is the default app
-- App nr.2 profile2 is the section for profile2
+- App #2 is the section for the second app
-- App nr.3 profile3 is the section for profile3
+- App #3 is the section for third app

 For Android Key (Sandbox/Production), remember to check the availability of Google Cloud Messaging for Android, in Google Play Developer Console.
 If disabled or if Android Key is wrong it will be returned error and no key are stored.

-When the settings is configured, is possible to enabled the specific profile.
+When the settings is configured, is possible to enabled the specific app.

-**Notice: Is possible to switch mode, with profile enabled, only if the settings for the other mode are configured.**
+**Notice: Is possible to switch mode, with app enabled, only if the settings for the other mode are configured.**
 ![Push settings] (images/Console_0.9.0/push_settings.png)